 The Company prepares its consolidated financial statements for inclusion in this Annual Report in accordance with GAAP.
 See Note 2 of Notes to Consolidated Financial Statements included in "Item 8.
-Financial Statements and Supplementary Data" in this Annual Report for additional information.
+Financial Statements and Supplementary Data" for additional information.
 The following is a discussion of the Company's most critical accounting estimates, judgments and uncertainties that are inherent in the Company's application of GAAP.